wp-plugins/vantage-point-friendly-fraud-protection-for-woocommerce/readme.txt

 = Can the video be modified after it has been created? =

 No, the video cannot be modified.
-It records the actual screens and mouse movement’s key presses etc. This cannot be altered in anyway.
+It records the actual screens and mouse movements key presses etc. This cannot be altered in anyway.